Adelaide: Economy

 The new Royal Adelaide Hospital opened in 2017.
 Health care and social assistance is the largest ABS-defined employment sector in South Australia.

 South Australia's largest employment sectors are health care and social assistance, surpassing manufacturing in SA as the largest employer since 2006–07.
 In 2009–10, manufacturing in SA had average annual employment of 83,700 persons compared with 103,300 for health care and social assistance.
 Health care and social assistance represented nearly 13% of the state average annual employment.
 The Adelaide Hills wine region is an iconic and viable economic region for both the state and country in terms of wine production and sale.
 The 2014 vintage is reported as consisting of 5836 t red grapes crushed valued at A$8,196,142 and 12,037 t white grapes crushed valued at $14,777,631.

 The retail trade is the second largest employer in SA (2009–10), with over 91,900 jobs, and 12 per cent of the state workforce.

 Manufacturing, defence technology, high-tech electronic systems and research, commodity export and corresponding service industries all play a role in the SA economy.
 Almost half of all cars produced in Australia were made in Adelaide at the Holden Elizabeth Plant in Elizabeth.
 The site ceased operating in November 2017.

 The collapse of the State Bank in 1992 resulted in large levels of state public debt (as much as A$4 billion).
 The collapse meant that successive governments enacted lean budgets, cutting spending, which was a setback to the further economic development of the city and state.
-The debt has more recently been reduced with the State Government once again receiving a AAA+ Credit Rating.
+As of January 2026, the government has an AA+ credit rating.

-The global media conglomerate News Corporation was founded in, and until 2004 incorporated in, Adelaide and it is still considered its "spiritual" home by its founder, Rupert Murdoch.
+The global media conglomerate News Corporation was founded in, and until 2004 incorporated in, Adelaide, and the city is still considered the corporation's "spiritual" home by its founder, Rupert Murdoch.
 Australia's largest oil company, Santos, prominent South Australian brewery, Coopers, and national retailer Harris Scarfe also call Adelaide their home.

 In 2018, at which time more than 80 organisations employed 800 people in the space sector in South Australia, Adelaide was chosen for the headquarters of a new Australian Space Agency.
 The agency opened its in 2020.
 It is working to triple the size of the Australian space industry and create 20,000 new jobs by 2030.